IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Equations are more important to me, because politics is for the present, but an equation is something for eternity.”

+>“Great spirits have always encountered violent opposition from mediocre minds.”
+[Einstein's response to <a href="https://en.wikipedia.org/wiki/Bertrand_Russell#Second_World_War" target="_blank">firing Russell</a>]

 >“Being a Jew myself, perhaps I can understand and empathize with how black people feel as victims of discrimination.”

 >“I do not intend to be quiet about it [racism].”

+>“I should much rather see reasonable agreement with the Arabs on the basis of living together in peace than the creation of a Jewish state.”

 >“In order to put his system into mathematical form at all, Newton had to devise the concept of differential quotients and propound the laws of motion in the form of total differential equations—perhaps <b>the greatest advance in thought that a single individual</b> was ever privileged to make.”